Rugops: Classification

 Sereno et al. (2004) initially found Rugops to be the basalmost abelisaurid, a position also recovered by various analyses by Egli et al. (2016), Delcourt (2018), Cerroni et al. (2020) and Rolando et al. (2020).
 However, Rugops has also been recovered as being more derived than Rahiolisaurus and/or Eoabelisaurus but more basal than other abelisaurids by Pol & Rauhut (2012), Rauhut & Carrano (2016), and Iori et al. (2021).
 Other alternative positions include Rugops being more derived than Kryptops, Chenanisaurus and/or Spectrovenator as recovered by Sereno & Brusatte (2008), Zaher et al. (2020), Gianechini et al. (2021) and Agnolín et al. (2022), and within a polytomy with other abelisaurids such as Xenotarsosaurus, Tarascosaurus, Ilokelesia and Genusaurus which has been recovered by Tortosa et al. (2014), Baiano et al. (2020) and Salem et al. (2022).

 A phylogenetic analysis conducted by Zaher et al. (2020) is reproduced below.

 The results of an earlier analysis by Pol & Rauhut (2012) are reproduced below.

+Paleoecology

+Rugops is known from the Echkar Formation, the uppermost lithostratigraphic unit of the Tegama Group.
+The Tegama Group includes two other fossils formations; the Elrhaz Formation and the Farak Formation.
+The Echkar Formation outcrops themselves are located south of Mount Echkar, the namesake of the formation, in Iguidi in the western Sahara Desert.
+The Echkar Formation consists of sandstone outcrops, some of which are red, exposed between migrating sand dunes.
+The sediments of these sandstones are largely sandy with some clayey or calcareous intercalations.
+As for the environment itself, the Echkar Formation is a fluvial and lacustrine deposit which occurred in a humid or semi-arid conditions.
+The exact age of the Echkar Formation is debated, with some authors arguing that it is lower Cenomanian in age, which would place it around 95 million years old, or upper Albian in age, which would place it around 100 million years old.

+Rugops lived alongside several other dinosaurs.
+These included other theropods, such as the carcharodontosaurid Carcharodontosaurus iguidensis (which may be from another genus) and the spinosaurid Spinosaurus.
+As for sauropods, an unnamed rebbachisaurid and an unnamed titanosaur are known from the formation.